vaystays/vaystays-static/about/index.md

 ---
 ## Our mission.

-Whether booking or staying, we value professionalism and convenience when it comes to our own travel accommodations.
-This is the essence of the fine hotel brands we trust, yet when we’re getting away with family and friends, we don’t book hotel rooms.
-We book vacation homes.
-When it comes to standardization, however, the vacation home rental industry we know and love pales in comparison to the hotel industry we admire and trust.
+When booking and traveling, we value the professionalism and convenience of fine hotel brands, but much prefer to stay in vacation homes.
+When it comes to standardization, however, the vacation home rental industry we know and love tends to pale in comparison to the hotel industry we admire and trust.

-Vaystays was founded with one mission: bridging this industry gap.
+Vaystays was founded with one mission: To bridge this industry gap.

 "We built our web technology to facilitate our service, not the other way around."
 — Geoff Polk | President and Co-Founder